trgower/DataStructures-LinkedListInsertDelete/README.md

 # DataStructures-LinkedListInsertDelete
-List list project from CS 3398 Data Structures class with Insert and Delete added
+Linked list project from CS 3398 Data Structures class with Insert and Delete added